sabagh1994/PGVAE/README.md

    and used in the following two studies as well,
    1. BEDwARS: a robust Bayesian approach to bulk gene expression deconvolution with noisy reference signatures (https://github.com/sabagh1994/BEDwARS)
-   2. Learning from Integral Losses in Physics Informed Neural Networks (https://github.com/ehsansaleh/btspinn) If you use our implementation in your work, please cite this study or https://arxiv.org/abs/2110.02529 (Firth Bias Reduction paper)
+   2. Learning from Integral Losses in Physics Informed Neural Networks (https://github.com/ehsansaleh/btspinn)

+   **If you use our implementation in your work, please Firth Bias Reduction paper (https://arxiv.org/abs/2110.02529) or this study.**
 </details>

 ## References